giomasce/mmpp/README.md

 macOS: you really need a lot of time, manual downloads and clicks.
 And at times it is even complicated to understand which are the right clicks.
-This is how I managed to get `mmpp` to compile on Windows 8 on 64 bits (I had also tried Windows 7, but could not get around an error when installing C++ runtime components; newer Windows version are unmapped territory!).
+This is how I managed to get `mmpp` to compile on Windows 8 on 64 bits with Visual Studio Community 2017.
+I had also tried Windows 7, but could not get around an error when installing C++ runtime components.
+I have not tried any other Windows or Visual Studio version.

-First you have to download [Visual Studio 2017](http://www.visualstudio.com/) and run the installer.
-Previous versions will not probably work, because `mmpp` makes use of C++17 features.
-In the Visual Studio Installer program you need to install the following components: "Desktop development with C++", with at least the optional components "VC++ 2017 v141 toolset" and "Windows 10 SDK"; and "Node.js development".
+First you have to download [Visual Studio Community 2017](http://www.visualstudio.com/) and run the installer.
+In the Visual Studio Installer program you need to install the following
+components: "Desktop development with C++", with at least the optional components "VC++ 2017 v141 toolset" and "Windows 10 SDK"; and "Node.js development".
 At the end of this long process you will have to restart the computer.

 Then you have to download the [Qt environment](https://www.qt.io/download).
 Go to the website, choose